markskeff/api-testing-basics/README.md

 # api-testing-basics
 For learning the basic concepts of api testing
 # Whgat You Will Learn
-Understand what an Webservice is

-Understand how they are used
+1. Understand what webservices are & how they are used

-Learn about request and response
+2. Learn about requests and understand response codes

-Understand response codes

-Send some requests and view the responses
+3. Send some requests & view the response data

-Experiment more
+4. Experiment a little more